-Community: 2015-2020
+Community: 2016-2021

-- Organized and hosted three Home Gardening Workshops at Tech: 2015 (Raised Bed and Container Gardening); 2016 (Organic Gardening); 2020 (Herb Gardening).
-Each one was attended by 75-100 people on South Campus. - Assisted with coordinating and hosting the Back to Your Roots Conference in 2019 at Tech on South Campus. - Organized and hosted a Private Pesticide Applicator's Certification Workshop on South Campus in 2015, 2016, and 2017 where people took an exam in order to get licensed to become a private pesticide applicator. - Gave 6 invited oral presentations to the National Advanced Silviculture Program, North LA Society of American Foresters, Sigma Xi Honor Society, State Pesticide Application Board, and the LA Forestry Association.
+- Organized and hosted 3 different Home Gardening Workshops at Tech: 1) Raised Bed and Container Gardening, 2) Organic Gardening, and 3) Herb Gardening.
+Each one was attended by 75-100 people on South Campus. - Assisted with coordinating and hosting the Back to Your Roots Conference in 2019 at Tech on South Campus. - Organized and hosted a Private Pesticide Applicator's Certification Workshop on South Campus in 2016 and 2017 where people took an exam in order to get licensed to become a private pesticide applicator. - Completed renovations to the John D. Griffin Garden including new roofs on the historic Tech Farm Salesroom structure, coordinating concrete pouring and electrical upgrades, buying picnic tables and chairs and Eagle Scout bridge building project.

-University: 2015-2020
+University: 2016-2021

-- Member of the 2019-2020 Louisiana Tech Leadership Institute (LTLI) class - Served on the University Senate (2015-18) and College of ANS Graduate Council (presently) - Assisted with planning and implementation of the Noble Tree plantings on Tech campus - Coordinate and organize the FFA Horticultural contests and the State FFA Agronomy contest at Tech each year - Assist with the annual poinsettia and livestock scholarship auctions - Faculty sponsor for Greenscape, the Plant Science club; took members on a trip to Auburn, AL in 2019 to tour Young's Plant Farm and Auburn University Horticulture; built, donated, and planted raised bed gardens for Pecan Villa Assisted Living in Ruston, and help maintain raised bed gardens at local schools in Ruston. - Meet with many prospective students and parents each quarter, have given 10 guest lectures in several different Forestry courses, and helped with several career fairs and many any other departmental events.
+- Appointed as Aspire IChange Fellow designed to bring positive changes to Tech for inclusion and diversity - Member of the Covid Challenge Response Team (CCRT) designed to bring positive influence and practical action from the challenges of the pandemic - Member of the 2019-2020 Louisiana Tech Leadership Institute (LTLI) class - Served on the University Senate (2015-18) and College of ANS Graduate Council (presently) - Assisted with planning and implementation of the Noble Tree plantings on Tech campus - Coordinate and organize the FFA Horticultural contests and the State FFA Agronomy contest at Tech each year - Faculty sponsor for Greenscape, the Plant Science club; took members on a trip to Auburn, AL in 2019 to tour Young's Plant Farm and Auburn University Horticulture; built, donated, and planted raised bed gardens for Pecan Villa Assisted Living in Ruston, and help maintain raised bed gardens at local schools in Ruston. - Meet with many prospective students and parents each quarter, have given 10 guest lectures in several different Forestry courses, and helped with several career fairs and many any other departmental events.